lolwww/lolwww.github.io/_posts/2024-8-12-Use-Juju-with-Azure.md

 And one other way that I know of:
 4. **Undocumented Entra ID app registrations way**.

-In this guide I will try to attempt to document all ways and see which one works better.
+I will try to attempt to document all ways and see which one works better.

 For Options 1 and 2 both we will be required to create Managed Identity first, so let's start with this part.